100-76-Great Vocals

 Writer/Composer: Marty Robbins (1959)

-As an American Country & Western singer / songwriter, his mellow yet strong baritone voice was perfect for this classic number 1 song that became a number 1 Pop song as well.
-This legendary number, one of the greatest story songs ever recorded, featured Grady Martin’s distinct, rhythmic, Spanish guitar sound and two beautiful backup harmonies adding great flavor to the chorus.
-It also proved that a good story tune could be over three minutes long, and it became his signature song, virtually assuring his 4-decade long career…Sad, but Beautiful!
+As an American Country & Western singer / songwriter, Marty’s mellow, strong baritone voice was perfect for this classic #1 Country / Pop crossover selection.
+As one of the greatest story songs ever recorded, it featured Grady Martin’s distinct, rhythmic Spanish guitar sound and two beautiful backup harmonies adding great flavor to the chorus.
+It also proved that a good story tune could be over three minutes long, consequently it became his signature song, virtually assuring his 4-decade long career.
+Marty gave us hits such as A White Sport Coat, Don’t Worry, and Ruby Ann, all of which crossed over in Pop.
+“From out of nowhere Felina has found me / Kissing my cheek as she kneels by my side / Cradled by two loving arms that I’ll die for / One little kiss and Felina, goodbye.” …Brilliant and Beloved!

 84. THE MAGIC FLUTE (Der Holle Rache) “The Magic Flute” (1964)